IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Losslessly compress the specified numpy array using the default algorithm.
 #### Arguments:
 ```
-file: the specified numpy array to be compressed.
+file: The specified numpy array to be compressed.
 It is in a pickled format.
 ```
 #### Return:
 ```
-200: the compressed numpy array.
+200: The compressed numpy array.
-400: an error message if error occurred at runtime.
+400: An error message if error occurred at runtime.
 ```
 #### Example:
 ```
 file_data = {'file': memfile}
-res = requests.post(url="URL:port/compress_nparray", files=file_data)
+res = requests.post(url="URL/compress_nparray", files=file_data)
 ```

 ### 6.	decompress_nparray